Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching

 \subsubsection{Robustness to the pixel-locking effect}

-In terms of sensitivity to the pixel-locking effect, the parabola-based interpolation formula shows an SNR up to one order of magnitude worse than alternative methods with clearly visible artifacts in the point clouds and depth maps reconstructed from the disparity (see Figure~\ref{fig:pixel_locking_reduction}).
-The three remaining formulae all have decent performances quite similar to one another.
+In terms of sensitivity to the pixel-locking effect, the parabola-based interpolation formula shows an SNR up to one order of magnitude worse than alternative methods with clearly visible artifacts in the point clouds and depth maps reconstructed from the disparity; see Figure~\ref{fig:pixel_locking_reduction}.
+The three remaining formulae all have decent performances that are quite similar to one another.
 This shows that, in almost all cases, parabola cost interpolation should be avoided.
-The equiangular cost-based interpolation formula or Shimizu et Okutomi \cite{Shimizu2005} cancellation method can always replace their parabola counterpart with minimal performance loss and no overhead in terms of computation time.
+The equiangular cost-based interpolation formula or Shimizu and Okutomi \cite{Shimizu2005} cancellation method can always replace their parabola counterpart with minimal performance loss and no overhead in terms of computation time.
 Feature-based interpolation, while slightly more expensive in terms of computation time, offers good benefits in terms of reconstruction accuracy as well as robustness to the pixel-locking effect.